redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-way-of-working/chapter2.md

     podman push quay.io/$QUAY_USER/soe-rhel:latest && podman push quay.io/$QUAY_USER/soe-rhel:10
     ```

-## Upgrade the VM to RHEL 10 and update the homepage
+## Upgrade the VM to RHEL 10 and update the webpage

-Next we are going to build the httpd services image on RHEL 10 and upgrade the homepage VM.
+Next we are going to build the httpd services image on RHEL 10 and upgrade the webpage VM.

 1. Change directory to the httpd-service directory.
 Since we base our httpd image on the latest tagged RHEL base image in the repository, we can reuse the same Container file.